Hội An Ancient Town is an exceptionally well-preserved example of a traditional Asian trading port dating from the 15th to the 19th century.

 The Dust on My Shoes

-Visiting Hội An Ancient Town is all about experiencing a real life environment from a past ear.
+Visiting Hội An Ancient Town is all about experiencing a real life environment from a past era.
 In many ways it is like stepping back in time.
 The architecture has been preserved so well that there are few reminders of the modern world, lanterns hanging everywhere are a reminder of the past era and the women taking photos in an áo dài reflect the culture of the past.

 Hội An Ancient Town has a distinct feeling that can’t be found anywhere else in Vietnam but it can become crowded so I recommend going early in the morning before too many people arrive.
 This is when the atmosphere of the architecture takes on its true charm and culture of the town can best be seen and felt.